M. Provisions, Contingent Liabilities & Contingent Assets

 (d) The Company does not have any Benami property.
 Further, there are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder.

-(e) The Company does not have transactions with any struck off companies during the current year and previous year.
+(e) The Company does not have transactions with any struck off companies during the current and previous financial year.

-(f) The Company has not traded or invested in Crypto currency or Virtual Currency during the current financial year.
+(f) The Company has not traded or invested in Crypto currency or Virtual Currency during the current and previous financial year.

 (g) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: